The following is an excerpt from Rethink Your Marketing: 7 Strategies to Unleash Revenue Growth (Stratabeat, 2017) by Tom Shapiro.

 The social psychologist Robert Cialdini has explained that for “markets in which people are not completely sure of how to assess quality, they use price as a stand-in for quality.”
 In other words, raise your prices and your audience will often assume that you offer higher quality.

 The strategy has certainly caught the attention of the press.
 The eCreamery brand has been highlighted by Oprah, The New York Times, Martha Stewart Living, Every Day with Rachael Ray, Esquire, ESPN, World News Tonight, and others.
 Warren Buffett and Paul McCartney have enjoyed ice-cream at the Omaha store.
 In the three months following the company’s appearance on ABC TV’s “Shark Tank,” eCreamery did $500,000 in sales.
-Not bad for a single-store ice-cream shop that charges 5X what you could essentially get down the street at the local supermarket.
+Not bad for a single-store ice-cream shop that charges 5X what you could essentially get at the local supermarket.

 Significant Objects, an experiment conducted by writers Rob Walker and Joshua Glenn, provides proof of how adding stories increases a brand’s ability to raise the price people are willing to pay for a product.
 Walker and Glenn purchased thrift-store, garage sale, and flea market objects, packaged them with a backstory and then tested their purchase price on eBay.
 On average, the purchase price of the items was $1.25.
 After being branded with a backstory and placed on eBay, the average resale price was a staggering $36.12.